miykael/3dprintyourbrain/README.md

 **Note:** This step might take some time.
 Between 6-18h.
 If you want to run ``recon-all`` in parallel and speed-up the whole process, add `` -openmp N`` to the end of the ``recon-all`` command, where ``N`` stands for the number of CPUs to use.

-## 3. Create 3D Model of Cortical Areas
+## Step 3 - Create 3D Model of Cortical Areas

 The following code will take the reconstructed surface model of both hemisphere's, concatenate them and save them under ``cortical.stl``